cartheur-devices/two-motor-head/README.md

-# two-motor-head
+## two-motor-head

-Code for first application for head with two AX12 motors
+Code for first application for head with two AX12 motors.